The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 It is often assumed that grants are not consideration for a supply and they are therefore outside the scope of VAT.
 However, the position is more complex than this.
 HMRC will not see the fact that something described as a ‘grant’ is determinative of its VAT status.
 Some grants will be outside the scope of VAT, whilst others will be within the scope of VAT.

 At a basic level, it is necessary to look at the substance of the ‘grant’ on a case-by-case basis.
 If the grant is freely given and nothing is given in return, then this is not likely to be seen as consideration for a supply and it will therefore be outside the scope of VAT.
 However, this will not always be clear.
 Often a payment described as a grant may actually be a contract for services (or goods) and will therefore be a supply for consideration.
-The VAT liability of the supply will depend on the nature of what is being supplied (and sometimes by whom and to whom it is being supplied).
+The VAT liability of the supply will depend on the nature of what is being supplied (and sometimes by whom and to

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.